"Interlocution" Performance still, Baroda, India 2010

 A Space for a sketch

 I gained an access to the first floor of the building as a site to experiment various possibilities.
 Its beautifully ornamental spiral staircases leading to the first floor had long been detached and lay rotten in pieces on the ground floor.
 The only way to access the first floor was by using a fragile wooden ladder that was fixed on the outside of the building leading to the first floor porch.
 The interior of the first floor, was choked with broken beams, rotten furniture, construction debris dust, snakes, insects and overgrown vegetation.
 The central room still looked beautiful with its high hexagonal ceiling made out of timber.

 It took a lengthy legal documents from various authorities to allow viewers to enter for a day.
 They had to move cautiously in the space, by using the only access the frail wooden ladder.
 There were risks, some visible and others purely intangible.
 Each aspect of its structure played a role in exploration of the work itself.
 It invited attention with caution, displaying the fragility of time and interventions and ultimately suited or heightened the sense of fragility of the social fabric i was weaving in the process.

 Site-specific installation, Faculty of Fine Art Baroda, India

 The architectural design of the building was in the form of a honeycomb.
-The empty spaces in the building allowed multiple viewing points intersecting in and out through various rooms and outside the building.
+The lack of doors and windows fixture allowed multiple viewing points in one room to other.
 Each room housed a series of Installations.
-I carpeted the floor with jute (died black).
+In order to create a visual harmony I carpeted the floor with jute (died black).

-The hexagonal ceiling of the main hall and the back door were completely covered by using aluminium foil.
+The hexagonal ceiling of the main hall and the back door were completely covered by using aluminum foil.